gconnolly/flatline/README.md

   length: 0
 }
 ```
-The objectives is to, first, clearly demonstrate the flexibility of [`Array.prototype.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) and then to a lesser extent, you know, be accurate and robust.
+The objectives is to clearly demonstrate the flexibility of [`Array.prototype.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) and then to a lesser extent... you know... be accurate and robust.
 That being said, there is a smattering of unit tests to back it up.

 ### currently supported functions: